 This is a chance to let your creativity and personality shine.
 Don’t be nervous and grab the opportunity to be yourself.
 Convince the recruiter why you’re a great candidate to hire for their firm.

 It is essential to have someone review your video resume before sending it out to companies or hiring managers.
 Always get feedback in order to edit flaws or mistakes you or your editor missed out on when editing the video.
 It can save you from being perceived as unprofessional or careless.

 Pros of Using a Professional Video Resume

 1. It shows your personality.

-2. It allows you to control the video flow.
+2. You can control the video flow.

-3. It is authentic.
+3. It’s authentic.

-4. It lets you standout.
+4. It lets you stand out.